Who needs a second battery?

 Is this a daily driver for work commutes, grocery runs, and nights out on the town?

-Is this a nasty, ground-pounding, Sound Pressure Level record-shattering beast?
+Or is this a nasty, ground-pounding, Sound Pressure Level record-shattering beast?

 Are your headlights still dimming?

 If headlight dimming still happens when the system plays heavy bass notes, your amplifiers are drawing more power than your charging system can produce.